 a Compound Element that consists of two or more distinct weaknesses, in which all weaknesses must be present at the same time in order for a potential vulnerability to arise.
 Removing any of the weaknesses eliminates or sharply reduces the risk.
 One weakness, X, can be "broken down" into component weaknesses Y and Z. For example, Symlink Following (CWE-61) is only possible through a combination of several component weaknesses, including predictability (CWE-340), inadequate permissions (CWE-275), and race conditions (CWE-362).
 By eliminating any single component, a developer can prevent the composite from becoming exploitable.
 There can be cases in which one weakness might not be essential to a composite, but changes the nature of the composite when it becomes a vulnerability; for example, NUL byte interaction errors (CWE-626) can widen the scope of path traversal weaknesses (CWE-22), which often limit which files could be accessed due to idiosyncrasies in filename generation.

 an Entry that closely associates two or more CWE entries.
 The CWE team's research has shown that vulnerabilities often can be described in terms of the interaction or co-occurrence of two or more weaknesses.
-In CWE 1.0, the only types of compound elements are Chains and Composites, although other types might be defined in later versions.

 a fault - a behavior that is always incorrect if executed, i.e., conflicts with the intended security policy.

 (adapted from CISQ) an abstract term for a function, method, procedure, etc.